-Nonetheless, there was no heightened activity on the southern front indicating the Egyptians were preparing for war.
-At a General Staff meeting to assess the situation on April 13, AMAN Director Eli Zeira downplayed the severity of the threat, with Dayan and Chief of Staff Elazar took a much more somber view.
-Dayan “read AMAN’s raw data and found in it “implications and hints that very much strengthen the idea of war in terms of [Egypt’s] general approach.”
-On April 18, AMAN doubled down on its assessment: Sadat, it said, may have been beating the drums of war, but his major goal was to unnerve Israel, just as he had done at the end of 1971 when war seemed to be imminent but no real steps were taken.
-Dayan, like Zeira, felt that Sadat was taking military steps in order to place himself in a position of strength to promote his political moves; unlike Zeira, Dayan thought Sadat really did intend to fight.
+Nonetheless, there was no increased activity on the southern front suggesting war preparations.
+At an April 13 meeting General Staff meeting, AMAN Director Zeira downplayed the threat’s severity, with Dayan and Chief of Staff Elazar more concerned.
+Dayan found in AMAN’s data: “implications and hints that very much strengthen the idea of war in terms of [Egypt’s] general approach.”
+On April 18, AMAN reiterated that Sadat aimed to unnerve Israel as in the past, but was not really preparing for war.
+Dayan, like Zeira, believed Sadat was taking military steps to strengthen himself politically; unlike Zeira, Dayan thought Sadat really intended to fight.
 “Sadat will sleep well even if 20,000 of his soldiers are killed,” said Dayan.
 “He’ll sacrifice them for the sake of his political goal.”
-May 1973, in contrast to five months later in October, contrary toagainst AMAN’s’ underestimation of war, the defense minister and Chief of Staff formulated their own counter independent assessment.
+By May 1973, Dayan and Elazar developed their own assessment contrary to AMAN’s underestimation of war.

-The most important discussion of the probability of war in May took place on April 18 in the forum known as “Golda’s Kitchen Cabinet,” a small forum consisting of Prime Minister Meir’s’ closest associates .
-In attendance were Meir, Galili, Dayan, Elazar, Zeira, and Mossad Chief Tsvi Zamir, the handler of Ashraf Marwan (nicknamed “the angel”), one of Israel’s most important intelligence assets.
-From his London residence, Marwan, son-in-law of the late President Nasser and a close advisor to President Sadat, furnished the Mossad with information about the progress of Egypt’s’ war preparations, including the possibility ofwar in May.
+The most important discussion of the probability of war in May occurred on April 18 at a meeting of Prime Minister Meir’s closest associates in “Golda’s Kitchen Cabinet.”
+Attendees included Meir, Galili, Dayan, Elazar, Zeira, and Mossad Chief Zamir, the handler of Ashraf Marwan, an important intelligence asset, who provided information on Egypt’s war preparations, including a potential war in May.

-Dayan first focusedbegan the discussion by proposing to focus not on military plans but on the central issue of the probability of war.
-Zeira said that, in his assessment, the Egyptians were not ready.
-Even if they intended to go to war, AMAN would be able to identify their intentions on the basis of various signs.
-Unlike Zeira, Zamir felt that Egypt wasminimum conditions for launching an attack were becoming reality: anti-aircraft missiles now covered the Suez Canal and bridging materials had been placed nearby. afeltElazar’s assessment was also more dire than that of Zeira.
-He said that it wasn’t yet time to call up the reserves but that it was necessary to update the plans.
+Dayan first focused on the central issue of the probability of war.
+Zeira believed the Egyptians were not ready and that AMAN would be able to know if and when they were.
+Zamir, in contrast, felt that Egypt was ready to launch an attack: anti-aircraft missiles now covered the Suez Canal and bridging materials had been placed nearby.
+Similarly, Elazar felt that while a reserve call-up wasn’t yet necessary, the plans needed to be updated.
 Dayan’s opinion was likewise grim: “If you ask me… I believe they are heading for war.”
-Dayan feared that, paradoxically, the strength of the IDF might push the other side to a point where it decided it had nothing to lose.
+Dayan feared that the IDF’s strength might actually push the other side to decide it had nothing to lose.
 He added, “If going to war doesn’t provide military results, it will cause a change to the political order… They are counting on the Russians and the Americans and the oil more than on their own commandos.”
-According to Dayan, if Egypt opened fire, it would be all along the Suez Canal.
+Dayan thought any Egyptian fire would begin along the Suez Canal.